 Richard Hertling advises clients in the technology, defense and other industries on regulatory and legislative matters involving intellectual property, cyber-security, financial services and immigration.
-His experience includes work related to the expected overhaul of the Electronic Communications Privacy Act Internet sales tax, and patent reform, and music licensing.
+His experience includes work related to the expected overhaul of the Electronic Communications Privacy Act, Internet sales tax, patent reform, and music licensing.

 Mr. Hertling is the former staff director and chief counsel on the House Judiciary Committee.
 He has more than 25 years of public policy experience from serving in leadership roles on the Senate Governmental Affairs Committee, the Senate Judiciary Committee and the Justice Department, in addition to the House Judiciary panel.
 He is widely respected for his ability to build strategic alliances on both sides of the aisle to move legislation forward.

 From 2003 to 2007, Mr. Hertling served a variety of leadership roles at the Justice Department, including acting assistant attorney general in charge of the Office of Legislative Affairs and principal deputy assistant attorney general in the Office of Legal Policy.
 He was the domestic and legal policy advisor to Senator Fred Thompson's presidential campaign before returning to Capitol Hill in 2008 to serve on the House Judiciary Committee first as the minority deputy chief of staff then deputy chief of staff and finally as the staff director and chief counsel.